hbradleyiii/ext_pylib/README.md

 The Parsable mixin adds a method useful for parsing (presumably) configuration files.
 It takes a dict of attribute names and regexes to be used.
-When parse() is called, the regex is run on the data and the result (or None) is assigned to an attribute on the instance.
+When setup_parsing() is called, a dynamic property is created for getting and setting a value in self.data based on the regex.

 ### Password Module
 TODO